asaadsaad/SD500-Final-Project-PetFinder-API/README.md

 ### Application specifications
 * Use Object-Oriented programming when possible.
 * Divide your application into separate modules.
-* All Response must be typed, and your application must not have objects with type `any`.
+* All responses must be typed, and your application must not have objects with type `any`.
 * A daily push is required to track your code progress and measure your performance.

 ## Final Evaluation